 As identified in Chapter 5 of this EIAR, the construction phase will generate an increase in noise levels in the vicinity of the site which has the potential to cause a nuisance to sensitive receptors in the area.
-The contractor undertaking the construction of the works will be obliged to take specific noise abatement measures and comply with the recommendations of British Standard BS 5228-1:2009+A1:2014 Code of practice for noise and vibration control on construction and open sites - Noise and all mitigation measures as detail in Chapter 12 Nosie and Vibration and the CEMP (Appendix 4-4) will be implemented.
+The contractor undertaking the construction of the works will be obliged to take specific noise abatement measures and comply with the recommendations of British Standard BS 5228-1:2009+A1:2014 Code of practice for noise and vibration control on construction and open sites - Noise and all mitigation measures as detail in Chapter 12 Nosie and Vibration and the CEMP (Appendix 4-3) will be implemented.
 The construction phase will likely create a short-term, slight negative effect on human health due to the nuisance caused by construction plant and vehicle noise emissions.
 As detailed in Chapter 12, the predicted noise emissions during the operational phase are not significant.
-Furthermore, as noise emissions from turbines are controllable via inbuilt technologies, the Proposed Wind Farm will be able to comply with the 'Wind Energy Development Guidelines for Planning'

-Authorities' (Department of the Environment, Heritage, and Local Government (DoEHLG), 2006) (hereafter referred to as DoEHLG 2006 Guidelines).
-A noise assessment an assessment utilising the DoEHLG's 'Draft Revised Wind Energy Development Guidelines' (hereafter referred to as Draft DoEHLG 2019 Guidelines) is not technically feasible or appropriate and has not therefore been undertaken.
+Furthermore, as noise emissions from turbines are controllable via inbuilt technologies, the Proposed Wind Farm will be able to comply with the 'Wind Energy Development Guidelines for Planning Authorities' (Department of the Environment, Heritage, and Local Government (DoEHLG), 2006) (hereafter referred to as DoEHLG 2006 Guidelines).
+A noise assessment utilising the DoEHLG's 'Draft Revised Wind Energy Development Guidelines' (hereafter referred to as Draft DoEHLG 2019 Guidelines) is not technically feasible or appropriate and has not therefore been undertaken.
 Please refer to Section 12.2 of Chapter 12 of this EIAR for further details.
 The Proposed turbines will be capable of achieving compliance with noise conditions imposed should the Proposed Wind Farm receive a grant of planning permission.
 Construction works associated with the Proposed Grid Connection Route in any one location will be limited in duration and adverse noise effects are anticipated to be negligible.
-Where construction activities occur directly beside a dwelling, the noise levels at that location are likely to be in the region of 75 - 80 dB(A) for a short period of time.
+Where construction activities occur directly beside a dwelling, the noise levels at that location are likely to be in the region of 75-80dB (A) for a short period of time.
 At some watercourse, culvert and drain crossings there may be a requirement for Horizontal Directional Drilling (HDD).
 Specifically, this could be required for some small bridge or water crossings.
 For small crossings, the work would likely be completed within 1 and 2 weeks so it will be short term only.
 Where activities involving the small HDD drilling rig are within 30m of a dwelling then noise mitigation measures will be implemented.
+It is likely that HDD drilling will occur in 1 location along the Proposed Grid Connection as detailed in Chapter 9 of this EIAR.
 Construction works related to distant road junction improvements may also occur outwith the Construction Nosie Assessment Locations (detailed in Chapter 12 of this EIAR) considered above, in close proximity to some residential receptors.
 It is possible that noise from these activities may at times exceed the guideline levels, however it should be noted that this will be a short-term, temporary impact.
 Accordingly, the impact is deemed not significant for construction activities associated with cable trenching, bridge crossings and distant road junction upgrades.